php-http/documentation/plugins/introduction.rst

 ``debug_plugins``: array of Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A debug plugin is injected between each normal plugin.
+Debug plugins are injected between each normal plugin.
 This could be used to log the changes each plugin does on the Request and Response objects.

 .. _plugin-client.libraries: